What your vehicle needs before winter snow and ice hits - NewsBreak

 What your vehicle needs before winter snow and ice hits

 JOPLIN, Mo. — With the possibility of the first snowfall this season just around the corner, vehicle maintenance experts say now is the best time to prepare your car.
-There’s no getting around winter, so instead of dreading it, prepare for it by checking out what your car needs, in order to gear up for cold, wet, winter driving conditions.
+There’s no getting around winter, so instead of dreading it, prepare for it by checking out what your car needs to gear up for cold, wet, winter driving conditions.

 - Take your car to a mechanic and have them check the following: battery, antifreeze level, thermostat, heater, brakes, and defroster.